hashicorp/nomad/website/source/docs/agent/configuration/vault.html.md

   given in the format `protocol://host:port`.
 If your Vault installation is behind a load balancer, this should be the address of the load balancer.

-- `allow_unauthenticated` `(bool: false)` - Specifies if users submitting jobs to the Nomad server should be required to provide their own Vault token, proving they have access to the policies listed in the job.
-This option should only ever be enabled in a trusted environment, because, if enabled, users could escalate privilege in a job.
+- `allow_unauthenticated` `(bool: true)` - Specifies if users submitting jobs to the Nomad server should be required to provide their own Vault token, proving they have access to the policies listed in the job.
+This option should be disabled in an untrusted environment.

 - `enabled` `(bool: false)` - Specifies if the Vault integration should be activated.